neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

 You can manually test your API client and API server by:
 1. Start the server (`npm run start`)
 1. Use the file `src/client/ClientExamples.ts` to manually execute the API.
 In a different terminal window (but in the same directory - the handout directory), run this file with `npx ts-node src/client/ClientExamples.ts`.

+GradeScope will automatically test your client using our reference server.
+Hence, you can receive full marks on this part even if your server is not functional, as long as your client implements the specification.

 ### Rubric Specification for Part 2
 Part 2 will account for 1/3 of your overall grade on this assignment.